ljbc1994/react-native-dotnet-example/README.md

 ## Required

-Will need to add a `config.js` file, and if you're connecting locally to the api, you'll need a separate config for `config.web.js`:
+Will need to add env variables as follows:

 ### `env`